Decluttering When You Are Overwhelmed (Simple Tips That Actually Work)

 Make quick decisions and don’t overthink it.
 If you look at something and consider tossing it straight away, it probably means you should!

-3. Schedule a time on your calendar
+3. Block time on your calendar

-- A day off work
+- A day off work with a renewed energy

-Scheduled time holds you accountable.
+Blocked time holds you accountable.
 Other plans may come up, but you’ve already dedicated to doing this for yourself and your family.

 4. Have a plan

-The FREE 30 Day Declutter Challenge is an easy-to-follow plan.
+Spontaneity may work in some situations, but having a roadmap will give you a step-by-step strategy to decluttering so you don’t feel so overwhelmed from the start.
+My free 30 Day Declutter Challenge is an easy-to-follow plan.
 It maps out small, manageable tasks for a simple daily declutter.
 This guides you through progress you will be proud of!

-“Plan your work for today and every day, then work your plan”.
+Plan your work for today and every day, then work your plan. -Margaret Thatcher

 5. Think small, not big